MarneeDear/saturn-example/README.md

 3) Configure the Application Pool to use No Managed Code
 4) Configure the web.config file
 	1) Make sure processPath points to where the executable is stored when the project is built.
 This is template puts it here: .\bin\Debug\net461\Template.Saturn.WebHost.exe

+## You can also host on IIS as a published site
+The above steps will get you there but instead of pointing to the WebHost folder, user Visual Studio of `dotnet publish` to create a published site and use that in IIS.